ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 General method to modify the elements in an element set.

 * **Parameters:**
-  - op: Selection method: new, add, remove, intersect or inverse.
+  - op: Selection method: new, add, remove, intersect, or inverse.
-  - element_labels: List of element ids.
+  - element_labels: List of element IDs.
   - element_sets: List of element sets.
   - x: Min and max of x location.
   - y: Min and max of y location.